 Once the client says yes, check that the client is associated i.e. experiencing the memory in first person and then ask the client to bring the index finger and thumb of the right hand together and press it tightly.
 Suggest that the feeling is becoming stronger.

 After a couple of seconds suggest that everytime they bring the finger and thumb closer and press it tightly they will experience this emotion at its peak.
 Add an ideo-motor response like breath becoming deeper or the finger of left hand lifting up unconsciously to indicate that the association has been made.

 Give the client a couple of mins and then ask the client to let all the images and feelings settle down and then ask them to rub their hands, bring them closer to their eyes, feel the warmth in their eyes and then come back to the present and open their eyes wide awake.

 Request the client to have a sip of water.
 After the client opens their eyes, give them some time to break the state.
 Talk about other things for a couple of mins.

 To test the anchor, ask the client to close their eyes once again.
 Next ask them to bring the index finger and the thumb closer and press it tightly, exactly the way they were doing it at the time of creating the anchor.
 As the client does this, ask them to verbalise the emotion they are feeling.

-If the anchor was created correctly in the previous step, the client will feel the anchored emotion almost immedietely.
+If the anchor was created correctly in the previous step, the client would immediately feel the anchored emotion.
 Once the client confirms the feeling, you can gently ask the client to come back to the present.
-Repeat the process we used in the previous step to wake up the client.
+Repeat the process we used in the previous step to waking the client.

 If you would like to learn about advanced applications of anchoring in coaching and therapy or understand the conceptual background of how and why this process works and what to do when it doesn’t, then I would recommend that you can checkout either the Cognitive Hypnotic Coaching or the Cognitive Hypnotic Psychotherapy Diploma.